 - The free shuttle bus to the Alaska Native Heritage Center from downtown also stops at the Anchorage Museum.

 - If the salmon are running, be sure to stop at Ship Creek to watch the action.

-- If driving in and out of town, be sure to keep your eyes open for wild sheep, bald eagles and beluga whales.
+- If driving in and out of town, be sure to keep your eyes open for wild sheep, bald eagles, and beluga whales.

 - Wear layers.
-The weather changes frequently.
+The weather changes frequently, even in the summer.

 © 2013 Rhonda Albom